adi-jaiswal/adi-jaiswal/README.md

 - 🔭 I’m currently working as a Business Analyst.
 - 🌱 I’m currently learning Data Science.
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/aditya-jaiswal-ba1ba1a0/)
+- 📫 How to reach me: [LinkedIn - Aditya Jaiswal](https://www.linkedin.com/in/aditya-jaiswal-ba1ba1a0/)